Information about the council's housing and homelessness strategy, the role of the housing strategy team and fuel poverty.

 Affordable Warmth Strategy 2015 (pdf 2.56mb opens in new window)

 Yes.
 The Home Energy Conservation Act 1995 recognises that local authorities have an important role to play in helping others to improve the energy efficiency of their homes.
-The Act places a duty on local councils to report back to government every two years, outlining the progress made in this period and their plans for the future.
+The Act places a duty on local councils to report back to the government every two years, outlining the progress made in this period and their plans for the future.
 A copy of the 2017 report is available to view below

 Home Energy Conservation Act (HECA) Report - 2017 (pdf 214kb opens in new window)